Yvette and Heidi plan to walk into their civil wedding ceremony together, hand in hand, likely with the biggest smiles on their faces.

 On the day, there isn’t a dry eye after their entrance, but there’s a very special kind of silence when they read their unique vows.

-Jamie, 2, and Douglas, 4, are the most loving of brothers – well, they are when they’re not arguing over their toys – and the life and soul of the party whenever there is any family gathering.
+Jamie, 2, and Douglas, 4, are the most loving of brothers.
+Well, they are when they’re not arguing over their toys.
+Without fail, they are the life and soul of the party whenever there is any family gathering.
 They’ll be just such a get together in just a couple of months actually, since both boys are due to be christened together at their local church, St Botolph’s.
 Jamie, in particular, is very excited about the font.

-Their parents would like to add their own personal touch to the ceremony, with the Vicar’s blessing of course, and so we plan a surprise reading for the boys, created with contributions with all the people who matter most to them and play a part in their lives.
+Their parents would like to add their own personal touch to the ceremony, with the Vicar’s blessing of course.
+So we plan a surprise reading for the boys, created with contributions with all the people who matter most to them and play a part in their lives.

-The astonished looks on the boys’ faces on the day when they realise their uncle’s reading is actually about them are priceless.
+On the day when they realise their uncle’s reading is actually about them the astonished looks on the boys’ faces are priceless.
 It really makes the ceremony their own.

 After 30 years together, Bernadette, 70, and Martin, 65, have decided to marry.
 Their family and friends may tease them about rushing in so soon, but really they’re all delighted.
 It’s going to be quite the big day.